Feds bought cats at Chinese ‘wet markets’ blamed for coronavirus

 The Trump administration ended the cat projects in the wake of the report, and the 14 surviving kittens were adopted out.

-But the prospect that American taxpayers helped boost the wet markets was horrifying at the time, said Justin Goodman, vice president for advocacy at White Coat.
+But the prospect that American taxpayers helped boost the wet markets was horrifying at the time, and even more so given the outbreak, said Justin Goodman, vice president for advocacy at White Coat.

 “This kind of reckless taxpayer-funded research involving disgusting wet markets — which even are known to sell experimental lab animals for consumption — put animal, human and global health in grave danger and has to be prevented in the future,” Mr. Goodman said.